decretist/Dissertation/Chapter2/chapter2o.md

 The second part consists of 36 cases, which are further subdivided into 168 questions.
 Four of the questions, C.11 q.2, C.17 q.3, C.22
-q.3, and C.29 q.1 are empty, meaning that they contain no chapters.[^a]
+q.3, and C.29 q.1 are empty, meaning that they contain no chapters.[^6]
-C.33 q.3, encapsulates a treatise on penance (*de Penitentia*, abbreviated *de Pen.*) *De Penitentia* is structurally similar to Part I, and is divided into seven distinctions.[^b]
+C.33 q.3, encapsulates a treatise on penance (*de Penitentia*, abbreviated *de Pen.*) *De Penitentia* is structurally similar to Part I, and is divided into seven distinctions.[^7]

 The third part of the *Decretum* is a treatise on sacraments (*de Consecratione*, abbreviated *de Cons.*) divided into five